Elephantastic Vegan

 soy granule

-soy granule and spices in a pan
+soy granule and spices in the pan

-Step 1: Add the soy granule, water, spices and herbs to a large pan.
+Step 1: Add the soy granule, water, spices, and herbs to a large pan.
 Bring it to high heat.

-soy granule in pan
+soy granule in the pan with oil

 Step 2: Stir to combine.
 Let it cook until the soy granule has absorbed the water.
+Then add oil and let it cook further.

 I hope you enjoy these versatile vegan bacon bits as much as I do!
 Let me know if you give them a try!